openframeworks/ofBook/chapters/OOPs!/chapter.md

 Please notice the '#include' tag, this is a way to tell the compiler about any files to include in the implementation file.
 When the program is compiled these '#include' tags will be replaced by the original file they're referring to.
 The 'if statement' (#ifndef) is a way to prevent the repetition of header files which could easily occur, by using this expression it helps the compiler to only include the file once and avoid repetition.
 Don't worry about this now, we'll talk about it later on!

+**[MH: might be useful to link to an external resource for include guards or a general resource on how compiling works.
+It don't think that beginners will understand the explanation here and trying to explain it yourself it would make your chapter much longer.]**

 Here's how you can write the class *.cpp file, the implementation file:

+**[MH: I'd add a quick overview of this code before diving into it.
+E.g. explain that we are creating a ball that moves with a random speed, in a random direction, that bounces off of the walls.
+And mention the concept behind the reflection.]**

 ```cpp
 #include "Ball.h"